csci-362-01-2020/Team-4/TestAutomation/docs/README.md

 1. Navigate to TestAutomation
 2. Run the script with ./scripts/runAllTests.sh
-3. The report document will be in .../TestAutomation/reports, but it will automatically be pulled up in Firefox
+3. The report document will be in TestAutomation/reports, but it will automatically be pulled up in Firefox
 4. Close the document to stop the process

+## Fault Injection

+Each of the faults can be injected in .java files under the project/src folder.
+We have included the package structure in order for you to navigate to the .java files.

+### org.eclipse.stem.analysis.automaticexperiment.NelderMeadAlgorithm

+Line 44: Change 0.5 to 0.1 (will cause test case 004 to fail)

+### org.eclipse.stem.analysis.impl.ReferenceScenarioDataMapImpl

+Line 911: Change Math.abs(2.0*(d1-d2)/(d1+d2)) to Math.abs(2.0*(d1+d2)/(d1-d2)) (will cause test cases 007 and 008 to fail)

 ## Authors and Acknowledgements